-In this coupled system the values of the switched DAE provide the boundary conditions for the PDE and the values of the PDE serve as input to the DAE.
-Solutions of switched DAEs in general contain jumps and derivatives thereof, i.e. Dirac impulses [15, 17], hence the solution concept of the PDE has to be extended to allow for jumps and Dirac impulses at the boundary.
-In particular this is a wider class compared to the solutions of small bounded variation, e.g. used in [3] where a nonlinear hyperbolic PDE is coupled to an ODE.
-Similarly in [2, 10], the investigations of switched linear PDEs with source terms are restricted to solutions with bounded variation.
-In [14] Dirac impulses are introduced at the position of an interface of nonlinear PDEs.
-A more general appearance of Dirac impulses is allowed in [5, 19] for a partially linear system.
+In this coupled system the output of the switched DAE provides the boundary condition for the PDE and the boundary values of the PDE serve as input to the DAE.
+Solutions of switched DAEs in general contain jumps and derivatives thereof, e.g. derivatives of Dirac impulses [17,19], hence the solution concept of the PDE has to be extended to allow for jumps, Dirac impulses and their derivatives at the boundary.
+In particular this is a wider class compared to the solutions of small bounded variation, e.g. used in [4] where a nonlinear hyperbolic PDE is coupled to an ODE.
+Similarly in [2,12], the investigations of switched linear PDEs with source terms are restricted to solutions with bounded variation.
+In [16] Dirac impulses are introduced at the position of an interface of nonlinear PDEs.
+A more general appearance of Dirac impulses is allowed in [6,23] for a partially linear system.
+A detailed overview of existing solution concepts for linear hyperbolic PDEs is given in [10].

 Since arbitrary high derivatives of Dirac impulses can occur as solutions of switched DAEs, the aforementioned approaches are not suitable to handle the coupled systems studied here.
-Indeed our first main contribution is a suitable extension of the 1D piecewise-smooth distributional solution framework (developed to handle switched DAEs in [15, 16]) to a 2D piecewisesmooth distributional solution framework.
-This solution space allows a trace evaluation on the boundaries of the domain.
+Indeed our first main contribution is a suitable extension of the 1D piecewise-smooth distributional solution framework (developed to handle switched DAEs in [17, 18]) to a 2D piecewise-smooth distributional solution framework.
+This new class of solutions is large enough to allow distributional solutions such as Dirac impulses and their derivatives.
+At the same time its elements are regular enough to allow a trace evaluation on the boundaries of the domain.

 Towards our main existence and uniqueness result for solutions of the coupled system we also establish a relationship between the solutions of the coupled systems and the solution of a switched delay DAE.
-For the latter we generalize a recent existence and uniqueness result for delay DAEs in [18].
+For the latter we generalize a recent existence and uniqueness result for delay DAEs in [20].